 The proposed signaling scheme is motivated by its applicability to modern multi-user wireless communication protocols.
 As an example, we assume an uplink scenario with $r$ many transmitters sending within a symbol interval a message $\bu_q \in \bbR^{d}$ using a precoding scheme $\bm{S}_q \in \bbR^{n \times d}$ through a linear channel $\bm{H}_q \in \bbR^{n \times n}$ that is imposed by the environment.
 The received message at the base station classically reads $\by = \sum_{q=1}^r \bH_q \bS_q \bu_q + \bw$.
-When the channel users parsimoniously transmit at a given symbol interval, \emph{i.e.} when a random fraction of users remain inactive, the channel input can be modeled with a group-sparse prior.
+When the channel users parsimoniously transmit at a given symbol interval, that is, a random fraction of users remain inactive, the channel input can be modeled with a group-sparse prior.
 If this prior is only known by the legitimate base station (Bob), the relative identifiability of block-sparse signals versus unstructured sparse signals can be exploited to induce privacy against an eavesdropper.
-We note two practical schemes where this framework is applicable: \begin{enumerate} \item In \emph{overloaded CDMA communications}, the transmitters rely on unique sequences $\{\bS_1, \cdots, \bS_r \}$, known to the base station, to spread the messages onto a larger dimension space before transmission~\cite{verdu1999spectral,chen2001multicarrier}.
+Many massive access communication schemes rely on sporadic channel traffic~\cite{wu2020massiveAccess} to allow more robust decoding on the receiver side, even from an under-determined channel output.
+We pinpoint two practical schemes where our framework is applicable: \begin{enumerate} \item In \emph{overloaded CDMA communications}, the transmitters rely on unique sequences $\{\bS_1, \cdots, \bS_r \}$, known to the base station, to spread the messages onto a larger dimension space before transmission~\cite{verdu1999spectral,chen2001multicarrier}.
 Sparse coded multiple access schemes have been considered to improve user detection when the system is overloaded~\cite{alam2018NonOrthogonalMultiple}, and adapted coding sequences are proposed in~\cite{liu2020IdenticalCode,zhu2011ExploitingSparse}.
-However, the privacy benefits of overloading have not yet been considered in that context. \item In \emph{massive MIMO communications}, the number of identifiable spatial streams is equal to the number of receive antennas.
-If the transmitter has more antennas than the receiver, she had intermittently activate sub-groups of antennas according to a pattern shared with the receiver and transmits on the active sub-groups at each symbol interval, at the price of a reduced bit-rate.
-Such MIMO systems have been considered to reduce implementation cost~\cite{ni2016HybridBlock} or improve spectral efficacy~\cite{wang2019non,liu2018gaussian}. \end{enumerate}
+However, the privacy benefits of overloading have not yet been considered in that context. \item In \emph{massive MIMO communications}, the number of identifiable spatial streams equals the number of receive antennas.
+Suppose the transmitter has more antennas than the receiver.
+In that case, she intermittently activates sub-groups of antennas according to a pattern shared with the receiver.
+She transmits on the active sub-groups at each symbol interval at the price of a reduced bit rate.
+Such MIMO systems have been considered to minimize implementation cost~\cite{ni2016HybridBlock} or improve spectral efficacy~\cite{wang2019non,liu2018gaussian}. \end{enumerate}